-It consists of a visual search engine for kids that works with editors and Google safe search, allows children to do a web search, images, news, or videos.
+It consists of a visual search engine for children that works with editors and google safe search for children, allows children to do a web search, images, news or videos.

 Once a child enters a query in the search bar, Kiddle will open a list of related links.
 The first one to three results will include secure sites and pages written specifically for children that publishers select and control by hand.